Getting started with off camera flash photography

 1. Flash for fill light

-What if the light is coming from the side of your subject?
+What if the light’s coming from the side of your subject?
 Half of them will be in shadow.

-You can use off camera flash to light the shadows.
+You can set up a flash off camera to light the shadows.
 In other words, use it as fill flash to fill in the shadows for a more flattering look.

 2. Use off camera flash to create separation